rlf-arlut/tmrg/doc/source/triplication.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Majority voters can be added on a triplicated signal by adding a net declaration with a specific name (``Voted`` postfix).
-By assigning a value of a source signal, one ensures that the module can be simulated or synthesized.
+By assigning a source signal value, one ensures that the module can be simulated or synthesized.

 .. code-block:: verilog
    :linenos: